Skip to content

 Replace the "xxxxxxx.glddns.com" in the image above with your Host Name.

 The "8.8.8.8" in the image above is the Google DNS.
-You can use it or replace it with other DNS.
+Use it or replace it with other DNS.

 You will get an IP address as an output, such as the IP "103.81.180.10" in the image above.